civictechdc/us-congress-pizza-flag-tracker/retro.md

 - What would you do differently next time
 - What would you like to do next time?

+#### Wed Apr 21
+- How do you feel?
+  - Disappointed, engaged - E
+  - Lost, Encouraged - R
+  - Bummed, Engaged - T
+- What did you like?
+  - Mobtimer visible - E
+  - Stayed on track while things were unclear - R
+  - Able to do research - T
+- What would you do differently next time
+  - State intention of action before proceeding - E
+  - Have a volunteer setup environment up ahead of time - E
+- What would you like to do next time?
+  - Solve the json problem - E
+  - Looking forward to seeing solution - R

 #### Wed Apr 14
 - How do you feel?
   - Energized, Anxious - E